H3xFiles/UML/README.md

 #### Inheritance
 Subclasses Inherite the attributes from the super class it is denote with an arrow.
-eg: hammersmith ---- Inherite ---- human<super class>
+eg: sportman ---- inherite ---- human<super class>

 #### Association
 The associations explains a generic association between these two classes.
-eg: turtle ---- association ---(eat)--- algae
+eg: turtle ---- association ----(eat)---- algae

 #### Aggregation
 The aggregation explains a group of the same objects into an association.
-eg: human ---- aggregate ---- sport team
+eg: sportman ---- aggregate ---- sport team

 #### Composition
 The composition explains an association between a child objects and a parent objects in which the child objects exists